Going Alpine climbing is a self-sufficient activity, so...you'll need to carry your equipment.

 Alpine climbing is a self-sufficient activity.
 You need to carry equipment, food, and shelter as you climb.
 Choosing the right gear can help you traverse tough, rugged environments and safely reach the summit.

 Start preparing for your next expedition with the following 10 essential pieces of mountain climbing gear:

 Your pack is one of the most important choices, as it holds most of your mountain climbing gear.
 The Hyperlite Mountain Gear 3400 Ice Pack is a top pick, as it offers the versatility needed to suit almost any situation.

-As with most mountaineering backpacks, the 3400 Ice Pack from Hyperlite is made to carry crampons, ice tools, ropes, and other equipment.
+As with most mountaineering or hiking backpacks, the 3400 Ice Pack from Hyperlite is made to carry crampons, ice tools, ropes, and other equipment.
 It stands out from the competition due to its lightweight, durable design.

 The Ice Pack weighs 29.6 ounces, which is just under two pounds.
 Yet, it has a maximum capacity of 55 liters and 40 pounds.
 You have more than enough room for a five-day to seven-day trek.
 When using less space, you can roll the top of the pack down.

 Protect your skull with the Tactical Bump Helmet from Chase Tactical.
 There are plenty of options when it comes to protecting your head; however, we went with the Bump helmet by Chase Tactical because of the awesome reputation this company has on hard core protective gear.

 Also, there are lots of reviews on this helmet that show its performance.
 We love the lightweight design and how comfortable it is to wear, and we know it will offer maximum protection during bumps against rock and ice.

 The impact absorbent weighs just 24 ounces and includes universal sizing to fit any size head.
 You can also choose from 13 colors to suit your style.